Mexico authorities rescue 32 migrants, including 9 kids, abducted on way to U.S. border

 The abduction took place on Saturday in Tamaulipas state, whose highways are considered among the most dangerous in Mexico due to the threat of kidnapping and extortion.

-Tamaulipas governor Americo Villareal told Milenio television that nine children were among those kidnapped, including a 1-year-old.
+Tamaulipas governor Americo Villarreal told Milenio television that nine children were among those kidnapped, including a 1-year-old.

 He said the majority of the rescued migrants were Venezuelans, and that some were Hondurans.
 Earlier, authorities placed the figure at 31.